What To Expect

 Yes!
 Worship is for EVERYONE.
 Kids are given “activity pages” and crayons as they enter.
 We also have a special sermon just for kids during worship.
 You are welcome to bring simple snacks for young children (small bags of cereal, graham crackers, goldfish crackers, etc.) During communion, it is up to parents or guardians to decide if you would like your child to receive the bread and wine or juice.
 If not, all children are welcome to receive a blessing.

-If your little ones need a little break, you are welcome to bring them to the room at the back of the sanctuary.
+You are encouraged to bring your little ones into the sanctuary for the worship service.
+There’s a small table for them to color at or play from.
+If your little ones need a short break, you are welcome to bring them to the room at the back of the sanctuary.
 There are large windows and speakers to be able to see and hear the service and some space for little ones to “get some of the wiggle out”.